 How to Use This Product In Your Skincare Routine

-Use this product anytime your skin needs moisturizing.
-Scoop a small amount from the jar, then massage onto the skin.
-As you massage, the butter will melt into your skin.
+- Use a Small Amount – Scoop a small amount from the jar, then massage onto the skin.
+As you rub, the butter will melt into your skin.
 You only need a small amount at a time.

 How to Make Homemade Body Butter (Non-Greasy)